Expertise 2023 Badge

 Nashville Litigation Lawyer

-Frank Steiner is a respected attorney advocating for clients in Probate, Probate Litigation, Labor & Employment Law, Commercial litigation, Small Business litigation, Contract Law, Sports and Entertainment Law and Mediation.
+Frank Steiner is a respected attorney advocating for clients in Probate, Probate Litigation‹, Commercial litigation, Small Business litigation, Contract Law, Sports and Entertainment Law and Mediation.
 Attorney Steiner has a broad background, with over 40 years in corporate management and law practice combined.
 Based in Nashville, Frank Steiner is familiar with practice and procedure in the courts throughout Tennessee, both Circuit and Federal(District) Courts.
 He has the necessary skills and experience to help you resolve your legal problems.

 Probate and Probate Litigation